ferrumnet/yellowpaper/YELLOWPAPER.md

 In summary, by introducing flag bearers  as high throughput nodes and randomizing normal nodes, the Ferrum network can scale as well as centralized systems with no compromise on the decentralized trust.

+### Hard Sharding for Scalability or Ferrum Colonies

+The fact that Ferrum is a network that can read into other networks, presents a new scalability paradigm to the decentralized networks, which we call **colonies**.

+Ferrum Colonies consists of a main network which would be connected to all external networks and is best suited for transaction settlements.
+Other communities can create a spin-off of the main Ferrum network, which can be specialised.
+Below are the properties of the Feruum spin-offs:

+- The only external network they can interact with is the main Ferrum network
+- They can create their own coins, and they can import any coin from the main network.
+- The only value import / export mechanism between the Main Ferrum and Spin-offs is proof of burn.
+- Addresses are not shared in both networks, a user should create a new address in the spin off or main to transfer value

+We also call above Scalability mechanism Hard Sharding, because it is effectively a sharding mechanism that completely partitions the network.

+In addition of scalability, Ferrum Colonies allows for specialization of sub-networks.
+For example a small nation state decides to adopt a digital currency, which they control completely, yet needs to interact with the external world.
+They can adopt a Ferrum spin-off for their economy and issue their currency without worrying about being dependent on a network that they do not control.
+Another example is a spin-off that is adopted by a scientific community to experiment study Genome models.
+Such network has specialized need such as very memory and processor heavy smart contracts, or high bandwidth and they want to limit submitting transactions on the network only to the members of the community.
+They can create a Ferrum spin-off for their specialized needs, yet be able to interact to the external world, sell their results, receive money, etc. through their connection to the Main Ferrum network.

+Although Ferrum makes interaction between networks possible, the Ferrum spin-offs have a much tighter interaction and movement of value and logic will be near seamless.
+You can think about the group of heterogeneous networks interacting with each other as countries with different currencies and strict borders, and the network of Ferrum colonies as the European Union, a collection networks with the same currency and seamless interaction, while each keep their own locality.

+### Data Layer

+Ferrum ultimately requires a highly scalable, distributed, and decentralized hash-map for storing data.
+The community is working to solve this problem.
+Projects such as *IPFS*, or *Bluzelle* [ref] are some examples.
+Therefore, Ferrum is designed with the replacability of the data layer in mind.
+We will replace the data layer with an appropriate technology once a fast, reliable, and mature option is available.

 ## Beyond Proof of Burn

 In this paper we proposed the concept of proof of burn (PoB) as the main source of importing value to the *Ferrum* network.
 PoB is not the only means to import value into the *Ferrum* network.
 In this section we propose several other ideas on the value import process.